ur4ckh/CheatDevicePS2-wiki/Code-Types.md

 ### 16-bit test
 ```
-E-0nnvvvv taaaaaaa
+E0nnvvvv taaaaaaa
 ```

 ## 8-bit test
 ```
-E-1nnvvvv taaaaaaa
+E1nnvvvv taaaaaaa
 ```

-This code-type is equivalent to the D-type and included for backwards compatibility.
+This code-type is equivalent to the D-type and is included for backward compatibility.